jakub-zwolakowski/scvs/TrustInSoft.md

 ## syscall

-Handling calls to `system()` is out of scope.
+Analyzing calls to `system()` is out of scope.

-Using TrustInSoft to analyze where does the data passed to arguments of the `system()` function comes from is possible if needed, but is not done automatically.
+Using TrustInSoft to analyze where does the data passed to arguments of the `system()` function comes from is possible, but such data flow analysis is not performed automatically.

 ### syscall_e01

 Result = **OUT OF SCOPE**

-TrustInSoft does not handle calls to `system()`.

 ### syscall_e02

 Result = **OUT OF SCOPE**

-TrustInSoft does not handle calls to `system()`.

 ## taintformatio